 As such, it may mean the engine has to be lifted, or dropped lower depending on the car, to make enough space to crack the gearbox and engine apart.
-This means lots of time.
+This takes lots of time.

 If your car is front-wheel drive, the chances are (unless you drive an old Audi A4) the engine is transverse, meaning it runs the across the car rather than along it.

 That means everything is crammed into a much smaller space, so it’s a lot harder to work on.
-It could be double the time of a clutch change in a rear-wheel drive car.
+It could be double the time of a clutch change in a rear-wheel-drive car.